On This Page

 About This Park

 Seven world-class stocked rainbow trout lakes, only two of which are served by maintained gravel roads, on the Thompson Plateau.
-The park includes rustic campsites that are located on two of the lakes.
+The park includes rustic campsites that are located on Horseshoe Lake and Roche Lake.

 This is a year-round recreation area, noted for camping, hunting, wildlife viewing, fishing, cross-country skiing, and snowmobiling.